msmbuilder/msmbuilder/doc/background.rst

 Background and Motivation
 -------------------------

-Conformation Dynamics in Mixtape
+Conformation Dynamics with MSMBuilder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `This slide deck <http://htmlpreview.github.io/?https://rawgit.com/kyleabeauchamp/MixtapeTalk/master/index.html>`_,
-by Kyle A. Beauchamp, gives an introduction to the Mixtape package and the
+by Kyle A. Beauchamp, gives an introduction to the MSMBuilder (formerly Mixtape) package and the design of its Python API.
+The code for the slides
-design of its Python API.
-The code for the slides can be found
+can be found
 `here <https://github.com/kyleabeauchamp/MixtapeTalk>`_.

 The goals
 ~~~~~~~~~
 The aim of this package is to provide software tools for predictive modeling of the **long timescale dynamics** of biomolecular systems using **statistical modeling to analyze physical simulations**.

 The basic question we're interested in is, "given a dataset of one or more stochastic trajectories tracking the coordinates of every (>10,000+) atom in a molecular system at a discrete time interval, how do we understand the slow dynamical processes and make quantitative predictions about the system?"